I Could Have Missed This

 But here I am at age 41, and my back is finally well.
 I can really push my back now, and it is very resilient.
 I fell very hard a month ago while cross-country skiing and didn’t have a single repercussion from that.
 What a difference from all those times I ended up pinned to the floor in pain because I picked up a pencil in the wrong way!

 So the treatment is difficult.
 So what?
 Doesn’t she deserve a chance to have the best life she can have?
 What if catching this really early means that the treatment is much easier and more effective?
-We don’t know because we are forcing people to get to the point of devastating illness before we diagnose and treat it.
+We don’t know how easily this could be treated if it is caught right away, because we are forcing people to get to the point of devastating illness before we diagnose and treat it.

 She could miss this.
 She could miss all of this.
 Not just the back problems, but the migraines, gastritis, anxiety, depression, Hashimoto’s thyroidits, insomnia, chronic rashes, arthritis, exhaustion, neuropathy, severe allergies, and PTSD.
 I want her to.
 I want her to have a chance to catch this when it is still so much easier to treat.
 I don’t want her happiness in life to be a grit-your-teeth, willpower-based accomplishment.